 Her recent accolades include, and are certainly not limited to: Top 250 leaders in Sustainability (2025), Leaders in Excellence, Supply & Demand Chain Executive (2025), and Top 100 Women in Sustainability in Supply Chain (2024).

-Sustainability within the logistics sector is a vital cause, and by following Sheri, businesses can get insight into sustainable practices and statistics.
-We would recommend following Sheri to ensure your business is contributing to a greener future.
+With Tech.co’s own 2025 Logistics Report finding that 30% of logistics businesses have already adopted energy reduction technologies sustainability within the sector is clearly a vital cause.
+By following Sheri, businesses can get insight into sustainable practices and statistics.
+So, we would recommend following Sheri to ensure your business is contributing to a greener future.

 How to Follow Sheri Hinish